-Charlie is the Senior Pastor at the Metropolitan Church, a Multisite United Methodist community comprised of three churches: Metropolitan Memorial, Wesley, and Crossroads at our St. Luke’s Mission Center.
+Charlie is the Senior Pastor at the Metropolitan Church, a Multisite United Methodist community comprised of Metropolitan Memorial, Wesley, and our St. Luke’s Mission Center.
 In addition to preaching, he oversees all of the administrative and programmatic work of the church.
 Since joining the congregation in 2007, he has focused on expanding the church’s rich history of addressing the many dimensions of homelessness and hunger.

 Bringing a wide range of experience and commitment to issues of social justice, Charlie has long been a tireless advocate for the most vulnerable and disenfranchised residents of Washington, D.C.
 For sixteen years, he served as the Executive Director of two non-profit ministries in downtown Washington, D.C.: Bread for the City and Emmaus Services for the Aging.
 As Executive Director of both of these agencies, he oversaw programs that directly touched the lives of thousands of low-income individuals, families and senior citizens.
 At the same time, Charlie has been an eloquent public witness for justice, persistently putting forth—in the media and at Congressional and City Council hearings—a vision for ending homelessness and hunger in the District.
 In addition to this non-profit work, before coming to Metropolitan, Charlie served as Executive Director of the United Methodist Stewardship Center and Foundation and as Assistant to the Bishop of the Baltimore-Washington Conference of the United Methodist Church.
 He is an ordained elder in The United Methodist Church and received both his Master of Divinity and Doctor of Ministry degrees from Wesley Theological Seminary, the latter of which focused on early Anglican spirituality.